serokell/blog-posts/Introduction to Free Monads/article.md

 ```

 `MonadFree` is just an MTL-style type class for different encodings of the free monad.
-In our case, we can pretend that
+In our case, we can pretend that:

 ```haskell
 liftF :: Functor f => f a -> Free f a